JohnnyLdeAlba/enigmav/README.md

 # Features

-- Create an account with an avatar or profile picture.
+- Create an account with an avatar/profile picture.
-- Post messages with image or video preview.
+- Post messages with an image or video preview.
 - Users can up and down vote their favorite content.
-- Directories can be added to organize content into categories.
+- Add Directories to organize content into categories.

 # [Example](https://enigmav.nexusultima.com)